China Federation of Literary and Art Circles

 The China Federation of Literary and Art Circles (CFLAC), established in July 1949, is a Chinese people's organization composed of nationwide associations of writers and artists.
-CFLAC is one of the founders of CPPCC (Chinese People's Political Consultative Conference).
+CFLAC is one of the founders of Chinese People's Political Consultative Conference.
 CFLAC includes artist associations which are involved in such activities as academic studies and discussion, performances, exhibitions, and competitions.

 History

+CFLAC was established in July 1949 and is a Chinese people's organization composed of nationwide associations of writers and artists.
+It held its first national congress that month.
+At one point during the first conference, Mao Zedong unexpectedly appeared on stage and gave a brief speech in which he told the attendees, "You are the writers of the people, the artists of the people, the organizers of the people's literary and artistic work.
+You are of benefit to the revolution, of benefit to the people."

-After the founding of the People's Republic of China in 1949, the Chinese Communist Party's Propaganda Department organized networks of cultural workers' associations which were headed by the China Federation of Literary and Art Circles.
+After the founding of the People's Republic of China (PRC) in 1949, the Chinese Communist Party's Propaganda Department organized networks of cultural workers' associations which were headed by the CFLAC.
 The state incorporated existing cultural enterprises into the state apparatus, which provided stable income and working environments for artists.
 The state commissioned writers and artists to create works in various genres celebrating the new country.

+CFLAC's second congress was held in 1953.
+CFLAC's third congress was held in 1960.
+No CFLAC congresses were held during the Cultural Revolution.

+On 30 October 1979, Deng Xiaoping delivered a speech at the fourth national congress of CFLAC.
+This introduced the idea of the leader's speech as CFLAC as an important element of cultural policy in the PRC.
+Deng stated:

+The most fundamental standard for assessing all of our work is whether or not it is of benefit or harm to the four modernizations.
+Literature and art workers must work together with workers in education, in theory, in journalism and in politics, as well as with other relevant comrades, to carry out a long-term and effective struggle in the realm of ideology against thought habits that are harmful to the four modernizations.